 4) Support for students who are continually absent or who have a low number of earned credits:

 We work with students who have been continually absent for specific classes and provide consultations for those with a low number of earned credits.

 We provide consultations for teachers facing difficulty in dealing with their students.

 6) Post-interventions for serious incidents such as accidents, suicides, etc.:

 We provide support after serious incidents such as accidents, suicides, etc. by partnering with the relevant school departments.
 We are also responsible for coordinating with a post-event response team.

-Please note that our contacts are confidential.
+We prepare leaflets with information on self-care skills to promote physical and mental health.
 We cannot respond to requests for information about student use and/or appointment of the Counseling and Health Center, unless the student in question has granted permission for this information to be released.
 (Excludes emergencies)